Need Help? Give us a call.

 QuickBooks Desktop: Click the “Customize Report” button at the top left corner of your income statement to find these same options.

-Adding notes to your income statement can help explain anomalies in your financials or ask questions about certain line items.
+Adding notes to your income statement can help explain anomalies in your Quickbooks financial statements or ask questions about certain line items.

 QuickBooks Online: You can add and save notes in QuickBooks Online by clicking the “Add notes” link at the top of your income statement.